genosse-einhorn/old-windows-updates/vbox/win95/win95-in-vbox-problems.md

 The easiest solution is to go into the device manager (right-click on `My Computer`, `Properties`) and remove the floppy controller.
 Then reboot.

-Windows 95 will then access the floppy drive using MS-DOS compatibility mode, which works fine for our purpose.
+Windows 95 will then access the floppy drive using MS-DOS compatibility mode, which is potentially much slower but works just fine for our purpose.

 # No audio output

 Make sure you emulate a SoundBlaster 16 with the default settings.

 Launch the `Add New Hardware` wizard in the Control Panel, it will detect the audio card and install drivers for it.
 Note that the *4 floppy drives bug* might return since the `Add New Hardware` wizard will detect the floppy controller, too.
 See above.

+Alternatively, you can choose the ICH AC97 card and use [a vendor driver](https://archive.org/details/ac97_362) for it.

 # I want higher screen resolution and more than 16 colors